T1m1/htwg-scala-checkers/README.md

 ![Game of Checkers](https://upload.wikimedia.org/wikipedia/commons/3/30/International_draughts.jpg)

 ## What
 This is a project of the course _Modern programming languages_ at the HTWG Konstanz in the winter semester 2016/17.
-The goal is to implement a game in [Scala](http://www.scala-lang.org/) with three different views (TUI, GUI and WUI).
+The goal is to implement a game in [Scala](http://www.scala-lang.org/) and learn the concepts.

+Other requirements:
+ - Strict layers
+ - MVC architecture
+ - Model and Controller fully tested by automated tests
+ - Scalable (to support tests and TUI)
+ - Full textual user interface TUI
+ - Full graphical user interface GUI (Swing)
+ - Full web user interface WUI (Play)
+ - Build in sbt and eclipse
+ - **Follow the spirit of Scala**

 ## Disclaimer
 This project is for educational purposes only.
 You can try to checkout and play it yourself, but it will not be finished until 02/2017.